Robert Brasillach: Trial and execution

 Brasillach was tried in Paris on 19 January 1945.
 The trial judge had served under Vichy.
 The prosecutor reiterated Brasillach's vehement antisemitism, linked his praise of Germany and denunciation of the Resistance to SS massacres in France and played upon homophobic sentiments by repeatedly drawing the jurors' attention to the author's homosexuality (alleged, but denied by those who knew him best), noting, inter alia, that he had slept with the enemy and approved of Germany's "penetration" of France.
 In so doing, the prosecution was making hay with Brasillach's own words, as he had suggested, as Liberation approached, that France had slept with Germany and would remember the experience fondly.
 Brasillach was sentenced to death.
 Brasillach responded to the outrage of some of his supporters then in attendance by saying "It's an honour!"

 The death sentence caused an uproar in French literary circles and even some of Brasillach's political opponents protested.
 Resistance member and author François Mauriac, whom Brasillach had savaged in the press, circulated a petition to Charles de Gaulle to commute the sentence.
 This petition was signed by many of the leading lights of the French literary world, including Paul Valéry, Paul Claudel, Albert Camus, Jean Cocteau, Colette, Arthur Honegger, Jean Anouilh and Thierry Maulnier; others, such as Jean Paul Sartre and Simone de Beauvoir circulated their own counter-petitions.
 De Gaulle did not comply and Brasillach was executed by firing squad in Montrouge.
 De Gaulle's only comment on the matter was "In literature as in everything talent confers responsibility."
 It has been argued that De Gaulle refused to spare Brasillach because the author had on numerous occasions called for Georges Mandel's execution.
 De Gaulle admired Mandel, a prominent conservative politician (who happened to be Jewish), and who was murdered by the Milice during the closing days of the Occupation.
-Brasillach called out "Αll the same, long live France!" ("Vive la France quand même!") immediately before the shots of the firing squad.
+Brasillach called out "All the same, long live France!" ("Vive la France quand même!") immediately before the shots of the firing squad.
 His body was buried in the cimetière de Charonne in the 20th Arrondissement of Paris.
 The body of his brother-in-law, Maurice Bardèche, was later buried next to him.